 General Sherman’s St. Louis Home

 General William Tecumseh Sherman of Civil War fame had deep roots in St. Louis stretching back to 1843.
 As a soldier, he was assigned to Jefferson Barracks.
-He was also involved in St. Louis businesses as he was the St. Louis Street Railroad Company President until he left St. Louis for the Civil War in 1861.
+He was also involved in St. Louis businesses as the St. Louis Street Railroad Company President until he left St. Louis for the Civil War in 1861.

 His funeral was one of the largest that the City of St. Louis ever experienced.
-General Sherman was laid to rest in Calvary Cemetery.
+General Sherman was laid to rest in St. Louis’ Calvary Cemetery.
 A story in the May 7, 1901 edition of the St. Louis Republic talked about the recent purchase of the Sherman Home for $9,500.
 The purchaser intended to convert the building into a hotel.

 Prior to its purchase, the mansion was being used as a rooming house for transient tenants.
 In 1930, the house was again being used for this purpose.
 The Sherman House perfectly illustrates what happened to many of the early mansions in St. Louis.